 - brolga (Grus rubicunda)

 - black-necked stork (Ephippiorhynchus asiaticus)

 - spoonbills: royal spoonbill (Platalea regia) and yellow-billed spoonbill (Platalea flavipes)

 A team of people contributed to the creation of the Waterbird Tracker:

-Daryl Albertson is a Senior Wetlands and Rivers Conservation Officer - North West Regional Operations (Armidale) with 20 years working in the environmental field and water in the Gwydir, Border Rivers and Namoi Catchments.
+Daryl Albertson is a Senior Wetlands and Rivers Conservation Officer, North West Regional Operations (Armidale), with over 20 years working in the environmental field and water in the Gwydir, Border Rivers and Namoi Catchments.
 Since 2006, he has worked to restore the wetlands and deliver environmental water in the Gwydir, with advice from the local Environmental Water Advisory Group.
 Daryl initiated and developed this project, its process and content collaboratively with his team, in partnership with FeralScan (hosted by the Centre for Invasive Species Solutions).

-Jane Humphries is a Wetlands and Rivers Conservation Officer - North West Regional Operations (Moree).
-Jane provided advice regarding monitoring waterbird species.
-Jane undertakes annual environmental monitoring across the north west and works with the local Environmental Water Advisory Group to provide advice on the management of environmental water.
+Jane Humphries.
+When Jane was a Wetlands and Rivers Conservation Officer, North West Regional Operations (Moree), she provided advice regarding monitoring waterbird species.
+Jane undertook annual environmental monitoring across the north west and worked with the local Environmental Water Advisory Group to provide advice on the management of environmental water.

 David Preston is an Assistant Environmental Water Officer, North West Regional Operations Division (Moree).
 David assists in the annual environmental monitoring program across the north west and has the role of technical officer to support the future development of the Waterbird Tracker platform.